-Redflow BMS as a MODBUS-TCP Slave
+Redflow BMS as a MODBUS-TCP Slave or a JSON server

 Simply log in to the Redflow BMS and go to the "Help" menu, and select 'Data Access Information'.